SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 No, it will show the timestamp of the original message that was posted.

-#### 20. If there is a Service with an open incident (Status - Degraded) along with a Service Under Maintenance, what will the overall status incidated by the Status Page?
+#### 20. In a scenario where there is a Service with an open incident (Status - Degraded), and a Service Under Maintenance, what will the Status Page Header read?

 In such a scenario, the Degraded Status will always take precendence over Under Maintenance Status.
-The overall status will read - Degraded.
+The Status Page Header will read - Degraded.